Ometria/ometria.react_native_sdk/README.md

 4\.
 Initialise the library
 --------------------------

-To initialise Ometria, you need to enter the API key from **2.
+To initialise the Ometria SDK, you need to enter the API key from **2.
 Before you begin**.

 ```js
 import Ometria from 'Ometria/ometria.react_native_sdk'